jlyonsmith/HowTo/Install/Unattended Upgrades.md

 dpkg-reconfigure --priority=low unattended-upgrades
 ```

-Run `cat /etc/apt/apt.conf.d/20auto-upgrades` and check that it looks like this:
+Run `vi /etc/apt/apt.conf.d/20auto-upgrades` and check that it looks like this:

 ```conf
 APT::Periodic::Update-Package-Lists "1";